incident-io/terraform-provider-incident/docs/resources/escalation_path.md

 Required:

 - `id` (String) Uniquely identifies an entity of this type
-- `schedule_mode` (String) Controls which users we select from a schedule when escalating to this target
 - `type` (String) Controls what type of entity this target identifies, such as EscalationPolicy or User
 - `urgency` (String) The urgency of this escalation path target

+Optional:

+- `schedule_mode` (String) Controls which users we select from a schedule when escalating to this target

 <a id="nestedatt--path--if_else--then_path--repeat--then_path--repeat--else_path--repeat--round_robin_config"></a>